 2nd Place - Essex High School, coach Charlie Burnett

 3rd Place - Randolph Technical Career Center, coach Wayne Goulet

 Vermont Treasury Cup Challenge Sponsors

 The event is organized and promoted each year by the Vermont State Treasurer's Office.
-We gratefully acknowledge the event's financial underwriting by TD Bank.
+We gratefully acknowledge the event's financial underwriting by Community National Bank.
 College savings account prizes are provided by the Vermont Student Assistance Corporation.
-Additional financial support is contributed by the Vermont Jump$tart Coalition and this year's student raffle prizes, an iPad mini was donated by Community National Bank, and cash awards were donated by Vermont State Employees' Credit Union.
+Additional financial support is contributed by the Vermont Jump$tart Coalition and this year's student cash awards were donated by Vermont State Employees' Credit Union.
 Thank you!

 What Content Does the Challenge Cover?

 At the start of the competition, teams are placed in competition brackets.
 It is a double elimination tournament.
 The majority of the questions are in multiple choice format.
 Each preliminary competition is organized as follows:

 - ROUND 1: Personal Finance--each team gets four questions in round robin format; correct answers worth 5 pts. each

 - ROUND 2: Economics--each team gets four questions in round robin format; correct answers worth 5 pts. each